ruilinlin/ruilinlin/README.md

             </a>
           </p>
           <p><strong>Tech Stack:</strong> ReactNative, Node.js, Firebase</p>
-          <p>BarkBuddy is an innovative social platform designed for pet lovers.
-The app facilitates connections between pet owners, allowing them to share stories, participate in events, and communicate through messages.
+          <p>An innovative social platform designed for pet lovers, facilitates connections by share stories, participate in events, and communicate through messages.
 It also enables the generation of customized pet images and videos.</p>
         </div>
       </td>
       <td width="50%">